lilith/weaver-chat/readme.md

 ## Requirements

-* Fully embeddable
+* Fully embeddable - host handles as much as possible.
 * Chat persistence and history browsing
 * Configurable talklines and emotes (overrides)
-* Messages include (user uuid, user display name, message, timestamp)
+* Outgoing messages include (user_id, profile_id, user display_name, message, send_timestamp, send_id)
+* Incoming messages include (user_id, profile_id, display_name, message, id, date)
 * Interpret color codes & newlines client-side (no HTML permitted in the db)
 * User handles are clickable, and allow 'view profile', 'chat', 'mail', 'ignore', 'mute' links.
 * Muting happens until a given date, and can only be performed by moderators.
 All users can ignore other users.
 * Multi-room, room hierarchy
 * Room access control (externally handled)
 * Externally handled authorization.
 Expiring per-action or per-session signatures are provided and verified.
+* Client-side ignore handling - jQuery plugin gets an array of 'user_id' strings to ignore.
+* Message redaction by moderators
+* Dupe, blank, foul language, and overload (> 10 in a row) detection.

 ## APIs